-The robot then uses the second arm to ease the manipulation of the wheel.
-The motion is then more constrained since both hands are bound to the wheel.
-Snapshots of the motion are given in Fig. 16.
-The task sequence is given in Fig. 17: each hand first reaches an arbitrary pre-grasp position before grasping the wheel.
+is given in Fig. 16: each hand first reaches an arbitrary pre-grasp position before grasping the wheel.
 During the approach, the three rotations are controlled, while the rotation along the tangential axis to the wheel is left free during the manipulation.
-The distance to the obstacle is plotted in Fig. 18.
+The distance to the obstacle is plotted in Fig. 17.
 The constraint becomes active at the end of the motion.
-The joint position with respect to the limit is shown in Fig. 19.
+The joint position with respect to the limit is shown in Fig. 18.
 Contrary to the previous simulation, the joints do not systematically remain on the exact limits since the robot is moving to follow the rotation of the wheel.
-The number of active constraints is given in Fig. 20.
+The number of active constraints is given in Fig. 19.
 The number of active constraints increases with the complexity of the task.
-It reaches its maximum just before the robot starts to move the wheel (see Fig. 16-left, the robot is bent on the right with many apparent saturations).
-It then decreases when the robot stands straight (see Fig. 16-middle), and increases again at the end of the motion (see Fig. 16-right).
-Finally, the conditioning number of the left- and right-hand tasks is shown in Fig. 21.
-The conditioning number evolves both continuously with the changes in the Jacobians and discreetly at each constraint activation.
+It reaches its maximum just before the robot starts to move the wheel (see Fig. 15-left, the robot is bent on the right with many apparent saturations).
+It then decreases when the robot stands straight (see Fig. 15-middle), and increases again at the end of the motion (see Fig. 15right).
+Finally, the conditioning number of the leftand right-hand tasks is shown in Fig. 20.
+The conditioning number evolves both continuously with the changes in the Jacobians and discretely at each constraint activation.